lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

     The default results view, with a plot at left and the table of results at right.

 1.6.
 Create a histogram of the eccentricity values.
-In the plot panel, click on the "Settings" icon (double gears) to get the "Plot Parameters" pop-up window.
+Add a new chart by clicking on the "+ sign on the upper left.
-Click on "Add New Chart".
+This will bring up a new "Add a new chart" pop-up window.
 Next to "Plot Type", select "Histogram" from the drop-down menu.
 Next to "Column or expression" enter "e", the column name containing the eccentricity values.
 Set the "Min" and "Max" values to 0 and 1, and the "Bin width" will automatically update to 0.02.